paritybit-ai/XFL/docs/en/source/algorithms/aggregation_algorithm.rst

 In each global epoch, the typical horizontal federated learning paradigm involves three stages:

 1. the server broadcasts the global model to every client.
-2. clients conduct model training with their local datasets.
+2. clients conduct model training with their local datasets, and send the model to the server after training.
 3. the server gathers the local models and aggregates them to obtain a global model.

+At the algorithm level, the third of the above three steps is the most critical part in federated learning, because it determines the training efficiency and stability of the global model.
+There are many aggregation algorithms that can aggregate the local models into a new global model.
 One of the standard aggregation methods is fedavg, which is widely used due to its simplicity and low communication.
 Extensive experiments have proved the availability and stability of fedavg, but many problems also emerged:

 1. convergence is not guaranteed for non-IID (heterogeneous) data.
 2. training is very unstable when there are Byzantine clients (i.e. clients who intentionally upload wrong parameters).